JDutil/contact_us/README.md

     $ bundle install
     $ rake contact_us:install

-Modify the installed initializer's mailer to settings to use your own email address.
+In `config/initializers/contact_us.rb` modify:

+    config.mailer_to = "contact@please-change-me.com"

+Change to the email address you would like to receive the form submissions at for example:

+    config.mailer_to = "contact@yourdomain.com"

 ## CONFIGURATION

-The installation generator creates the `contact_us.rb` initializer within your apps `config/initializers` directory.

-Modify the mailer to setting to be where you would like to send the contact form emails.

-The generator has also copied the view files to `app/views/contact_us`, and you can customize them to suit your needs.
+The generator copies the view files to `app/views/contact_us`, and you can customize them to suit your needs.

 ## TODO